Vortex936/my_project_cxx/README.md

 CMake will also recursively scan for modules (`*.cppm`), headers (`*.hpp`, `.h`), template-implementations (`.tpp`) and source-files (`.cpp`, `.c`) within the `./src` folder, which you have to create in the root of the workspace.
 All these are automatically linked so that both the main entry-point (`./main.cpp`) and all the tests (`./tests/*.cpp`) can include/import them.
 I've mostly tested this with module-files, so headers- and source-files are a bit unstable.

 All of these can be in nested folder structures inside the `./src` folder.
 Have fun!

+## Problems

+On MacOS, if you have an x86_64 processor, some parts of the standard library, like the new printing functions `std::print` and `std::println` are unusable, and will result in a runtime error.
+This is not my fault, and is caused by a bug in Apple's C++ standard library.
+There's nothing i can do about this, sadly.

 ## Thanks to